-(a) When an employee resigns, the Employer shall pay all wages owing to the employee within six (6) calendar days of the date of his/her resignation.

-(b) When an employee is laid off or his/her services are terminated, the Employer shall pay all wages owing to the employee within forty-eight (48) hours, exclusive of Saturdays, Sundays or holidays.
+- (a) When an employee resigns, the Employer shall pay all wages owing to the employee within six (6) calendar days of the date of their resignation. - (b) When an employee is laid off or their services are terminated, the Employer shall pay all wages owing to the employee within forty-eight (48) hours, exclusive of Saturdays, Sundays or holidays.